mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- ORIGINAL NOTE : KEEP THE FOCUS ON TOOLS HERE - SIGNPOST TO OTHER SECTIONS IF NEEDED. -->

-### Third area of contribution to the research in the field:  The impact of the DBR / FI
+#### Contribution to the research in the field:  The impact of the DBR / FI

 <!-- https://www.tandfonline.com/doi/full/10.1080/10749039.2020.1806328#d1e455 -->